Tutoriels Backend

 - subrouting

-- nested roads
+- nested routes

 - children routes

-This question is discussed in the documentation
+This question is raised in the documentation

 https://angular.io/guide/router#child-route-configuration